ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_prem.md

     `docker run -e LICENSE=accept --net=host --rm -t -v "$(pwd)":/installer/cluster ibmcom/cfc-installer:1.2.0 install`

-12. About 10 minutes later you should have a deployed IBM Spectrum Conductor for Containers implementation.
+12. About 10 minutes later you should have a deployed IBM Cloud private implementation.

     Note that it is normal to occasionally get a “FAILED” message on the screen.
 This is a process waiting for another process to become available and this only means that it was not available at this check and it will sleep for a time and retry.